 Step 5: Click on a search result to jump to the corresponding page.

-5. How to Search for a Word in a Scanned PDF
+Method 5: Look for a Word in a Scanned PDF

 For scanned PDF files, the methods we have already discussed above will not help you search for a word.
 To be able to search the document, you will need to perform an OCR on the document beforehand.